 Now that the first side is stuck, you need to glue down the tabs on the opposite side of the wall section.
 It might be a little harder to get the tip of the glue bottle inside the box, but again, you just want to go around that edge of the heart with glue, and then use a finger to make sure you got it all the way around.

 For the most part, though, this side is actually a little easier, because it’s already formed to the basic shape.
 You just need to get those tabs on the glue.
 And once they’re there, hold it together until they stick.

 Add the Layered Filigree Hearts

-Once you have the box put together, you’re ready to glue on the layered pieces.
+Once you have the box put together, you’re ready to glue the layered pieces to the top of the heart box.
 First, you’ll want to put them together to make sure they’re going to line up.
 Then flip that bottom layer over and go over it with a glue stick around the outside and some in the middle.
 Center it on the heart on the outside of the container, and press it down a little bit so it sticks.

 Now you can fill up the inside with your favorite chocolate candy, or your kids’ or husband’s favorite candy, or the favorite candy of whoever you’re giving it to.
 You can even fit small toys and other small gifts inside.
 I was actually impressed by how much it holds in there!

 Thanks so much for crafting with me today and making a heart gift box!
 It’s the perfect way to give gifts to your love, kids or even your best friend.
 Happy Valentine’s Day!